 In order to texture the films without removing them entirely, the amorphous samples are irradiated at stationary locations with fluences from 0.2J/cm2 to 0.45J/cm2 and numbers of pulses from 2 to 100.
-A typical result achieved using a fluence of 0.4J/cm^2 is shown in Fig. 1.
+A typical result achieved using a fluence of 0.4J/cm2 is shown in Fig. 1.
 The circular surface defects after 2 pulses observed in Fig. 1 (a) are suggested to be generated from burst bubbles that are frozen in place on resolidification of the molten silicon.
-These bubbles are attributed to a local increase in vaporization of the silicon melt due to defects or impurities at the surface [19].
-The periodic ripples are suggested to be formed by the interference between the incident beam and light scattered by those surface defects, which creates capillary waves with periodicity close to the laser wavelength [26].
-Figure 1 (b) shows how the periodic ripples disappear after 10 pulses, and instead, perpendicular ridges are formed.
-The transition could be caused by a surface instability, since the periodic ripples will become long, liquid half-cylinders on the surface after melting; this geometry is not stable if the length of the cylinder is larger than the radius, therefore, the liquid cylinder will be broken into equal-size sections through a process known as cylinder collapse [19].
+The periodic ripples are suggested to be formed by the interference between the incident beam and light scattered by those surface defects, which creates capillary waves with periodicity close to the laser wavelength [15].
+Figure 1 (b) shows the periodic ripples disappear after 10 pulses, and instead, perpendicular ridges are formed.
+The transition could be caused by a surface instability, since the periodic ripples will become long, liquid half-cylinders on the surface after melting; this geometry is not stable and will be broken into equal-size sections through a process known as cylinder collapse [15].
 After 20 pulses, bead-like ripples are formed as shown in Fig. 1 (c), which could be caused by surface tension effects.
-The above steps are part of the first stage of texture formation.
-The following stage is the formation of the conical spikes.
 Figure 1 (d) and (e) show how the conical spikes become sharper and deeper with increasing number of pulses.
 This is due to the beads formed on the surface concentrating the laser beam into the valleys between them, causing the material around the tips to be preferentially removed and sharp conical spikes to be formed.
-The result shows that the conical spikes are more regular than those obtained by Nayak, et al. [12].
+The result shows that the conical spikes are more regular than those obtained by Nayak, et al. [9].
 Figure 1 (f) presents the distribution of the spikes in one quarter of the irradiated area.
-It can be seen that the spikes are wider. taller and more widely spaced at the center of the laser spot, while they are narrower, shorter, and more closely packed toward the exterior.
+It can be seen that the spikes are wider, taller and more widely spaced at the center of the laser spot, while they are narrower, shorter, and more closely packed toward the exterior.
 At the boundary, wavelengthdependent periodic ripples are formed instead of spikes.
-This may be due to a difference in surface tension at different locations, which depends on many factors, such as melt depth, cooling rate, temperature and pressure, the Gaussian spatial distribution of the laser light.
+This may be due to a difference in surface tension at different locations, which depends on many factors, such as the Gaussian spatial distribution of the laser light, temperature and pressure.